SciTrek: Challenger Learning Center

 SciTrek's Challenger Learning Center was a $1.7 million, simulated NASA space shuttle mission which opened to the public in January 2003.
 Upon SciTrek's initial closure, the Challenger Learning Center was put up for auction.
 Several museums and science centers expressed interest in acquiring the Challenger Learning Center for their facility.
 None of the entrusted facilities or museums were able to come up with the purchasing cost of $1.7 million.
 As a result, Challenger Learning Center, with its advanced computers and flight technology, was almost sent to the scrap yard.

 Turner Broadcasting System stepped in and raised the money needed to purchase SciTrek's Challenger Learning Center, which was relocated and donated to Atlanta's Fernbank Science Center.
 SciTrek's name, intellectual property, computers, materials from the Edison exhibit, science education curriculum and programs were transferred to Valdosta State University in 2005.
 The new SciTrek is closed to the public, but serves as an educational center for teachers and students in South Georgia.

 STARS

-STARS: SciTrek Amateur Radio Society operated W4WOW, the Amateur Radio Station located in SciTrek.
+STARS: SciTrek Amateur Radio Society operated W4WOW, an amateur radio station located in SciTrek.
 STARS operated on CW, SSB, FM, and PSK-31 frequencies along with others.
 The frequency bands most often used by the group were HF, UHF, and VHF.

-When SciTrek was in operation, the group met on the first Sunday of every month at the ham radio Station in the Museum.
+When SciTrek was in operation, the group met on the first Sunday of every month at the ham radio station in the museum.

 Tech High

-In August 2004, a charter school, call Tech High, opened inside the SciTrek Civic Center building.
+In August 2004, the charter school Tech High opened inside the SciTrek Civic Center building.
 The school was a public-private hybrid.